How to use Abbott's Freestyle Libre Pro

 However, keep in mind that these are reports generated by the reader and if you have been using Glimp and calibrating it, the results could be slightly different.

-Go to the website Glimp for web, follow the instructions and it's pretty simple to get your data in a report format.
-You have the option to print, make a PDF or email your reports to your doctor as well.
-Here's a small snapshot of what it looks like.
+Go to the website Glimp for web, follow the instructions and it's pretty simple to get your data in a very basic, barebones format.

 Several clinics charge a fee for applying the sensor, downloading (and perhaps discussing) the reports.
 Some diabetics have unfortunately also paid much more than the MRP for the sensor.